-Aris Biniaris began his theatre training and work in 1999 doing street theatre and, up to 2005, he had been incorporating contemporary performing techniques (stilts, fire juggling, street acting) in demanding as to performance precision street shows.
+Aris Biniaris is a director who lives and works in Athens.
+Biniaris began theatre training in 1999, incorporating contemporary performing techniques (stilts, fire juggling, street acting) in street shows until 2005.

-In 2007, Biniaris acted in director, Dimos Avdeliodi’s production of Alexander the Great and the Accursed Dragon in the leading role (Municipal and Regional Theatre of Chios, Municipal and Regional Theatre of Patras and Pallas Theatre).
-During the same period, he directed and acted in the performances: Sophocles’ Antigone (Chitirion Theatre, 2007, Theatro Neou Kosmou, 2007-228) and Euripides’ Bacchae (Bios 2010).
-In the latter, the multifaceted artist focused on the musicality of the Ancient Greek language and exploited the interaction and its impact on the actor’s means of expression (breathing-voice-movement).
+In 2007, Biniaris acted in director Dimos Avdeliodi’s production of Alexander the Great and the Accursed Dragon in the leading role.
+During this time, Biniaris directed and acted in the performances: Sophocles’ Antigone (Chitirion Theatre, 2007, Theatro Neou Kosmou, 2007-228) and Euripides’ Bacchae (Bios 2010).
+In the latter, he focused on the musicality of the Ancient Greek language and exploited the interaction and its impact on the actor’s means of expression.

-In 2011, Biniaris directed and acted in the production of Yannis Skarimbas’ Holy Goat, in a narrative concert form to the accompaniment of rock music, in the Bios venue.
-After the first successful presentation of the production, he worked with an electrician crew as a hired hand, installing photovoltaic parks, immediately after which, he trained and got a job as a baker in a big bakery chain.
+In 2011, Biniaris directed and acted in the production of Yannis Skarimbas’ Holy Goat, a narrative concert performed to the accompaniment of rock music.
+After the production's first successful presentation, he worked with an electrician crew as a hired hand, installing photovoltaic parks, immediately after which, he trained and got a job as a baker in a big bakery chain.

-In 2014, while still working as a baker, Biniaris was back at Bios with the Holy Goat.
+In 2014, while still working as a baker, Biniaris returned the Holy Goat production.
 The performance won a place in the Athens and Epidaurus Festival and then moved on to the Lefteris Voyatzis’ Theatre.
-At the same time, he prepared his next work, ’21, a pastiche of authentic texts from the 1821 Greek Revolution of Independence era, exploiting yet again the theatrical form of rock narrative concert.
+At the same time, he prepared his next work, ’21, a pastiche of authentic texts from the 1821 Greek Revolution of Independence era, exploiting, yet again, the theatrical form of rock narrative concert.
 The production was presented in the Athens and Epidaurus Festival (2015), in Gazarte (2015-2016) and in the Poreia Theatre (2016).
-In 2016, in parallel with’21, Biniaris quit his baking job and started working in food storage, where he shovelled legume blends and served customers at the charcuterie and cheese counter.
+In 2016, in parallel with ’21, Biniaris quit his baking job and started working in food storage, where he shovelled legume blends and served customers at the charcuterie and cheese counter.
 During that year, he concluded his work in food storage and started teaching acting through singing in the Archi Drama School and the Quilombo venue.

 In 2017, Biniaris directed and acted in Aeschylus’ The Persians, representing the Cyprus Theatre Organisation in the Athens Festival.
-The performance was presented in cities of Cyprus, The Ancient Theatre of Epidaurus, The Odeon of Herodes Atticus and other ancient theatres around Greece.
-During the same year, Biniaris ran an intensive acting seminar for young actors, in the National Theatre of Northern Greece.
-His work in the theatre up to now showcases poetic works as both theatrical and musical events, where sound, music, the musicality of language and acting become a vehicle for the audience to understand and actively engage with the meaning of the work.
-In recent years, he has consciously dealt with dramaturgy that seeks to foreground issues of personal freedom, social dogmatism and historical memory.
+The performance was presented at The Ancient Theatre of Epidaurus, The Odeon of Herodes Atticus and other ancient theatres around Greece.
+Additionally, Biniaris ran an intensive acting seminar for young actors, in the National Theatre of Northern Greece.